rskelly/flood/README.md

 over the 5000km<sup>2</sup> expanse of the Delta, the elevation change might be 1-2m.
 For each basin, there is a definite least-cost path, according to the algorithm (there can't not be!) but this strategy isn't necessarily reflective of real-world processes.
-The `Flood` algorithm is designed to suggest the locations and elevations of *likely* spill points.
+The `flood` algorithm is designed to suggest the locations and elevations of *likely* spill points.

 This work was begun as part of an internship with [Dr. Daniel Peters](https://profils-profiles.science.gc.ca/en/profile/daniel-l-peters-phd-pgeo), with